honordevop/UDACITY-Bikeshare-Data_Science_Project/README.md

 * [xhlow](https://github.com/xhlow) - xhlow's repository helped with understanding the structural details of certain functions required.
 * [Aritra96](https://github.com/Aritra96/bikeshare-project) - Aritra96 repository helps in in understanding breakdown of the statistical steps required to achieve this project.
+* [geekforgeeks](https://www.geeksforgeeks.org/python-program-to-get-current-time/?ref=rp) - provides infomation on how to get current time in python
 * [pandas docs](http://pandas.pydata.org/pandas-docs/stable/) - pandas documentation was immensely helpful in understanding the implemention of pandas methods used in this project.
 * [Udacity](https://udacity.com) - Udacity's Data Analyst Nanodegree program and their instructors were extremely helpful while I was pursuing this project.
 * [Udacity's_blog](https://www.udacity.com/blog/2014/04/how-to-make-python-program-wait.html#:~:text=If%20you've%20got%20a,want%20your%20program%20to%20wait.) - Teaches on how to delay code execution using python time module.
 * Finally, I'd like to appreciate [Access Bank](https://www.accessbankplc.com/) and [Udacity](https://udacity.com) for this learning and self improvement opportunity.